 As always, taking sensible steps to protect yourself is preferable to dealing with the potentially crippling fallout if you’re unlucky enough to get infected.

-Use a highly-regarded antivirus suite.
+You need to use a highly-regarded antivirus suite.
 (In a pinch, even free online virus scanner and removal tools will do.)
 Also, don’t open emails from unrecognized sources, don’t trust free USB sticks from conferences and expos, don’t let strangers use your system, and don’t install software from random websites.